Written byAmanda Wong

 If the file system of the USB is not compatible with Windows, it will also cause the drive not to show up in File Explorer.
 You can reformat the USB drive with a Windows-compatible file system such as FAT, exFAT, NTFS, etc. Reformatting will also remove file system errors and corruption issues.

 But you should be aware that reformatting the USB drive will delete all the stored files on it.
-Therefore you should use iBoysoft Data Recovery for Windows, a professional USB recovery tool to recover data lost and deleted from the drive as much as possible before you proceed to format the drive.
+Therefore you should make sure you have already used iBoysoft Data Recovery for Windows, the professional USB recovery tool to recover data lost and deleted from the drive as much as possible before you proceed to format the drive.